 Oslo is such a beautiful city and it’s a joy to walk its streets and discover its many treasures.
 Oslo is a reasonably compact city and most attractions can be easily walked to.

-Secondly, walking will save you money on transportation.
-An Oslo taxi from Vigeland Park to the Oslo Opera House will cost approximately $20-35 USD (170-300 NOK) each way, depending on traffic.
+Secondly, walking certainly helps visiting Norway on a budget.
+For example, an Oslo taxi from Vigeland Park to the Oslo Opera House will cost approximately $20-35 USD (170-300 NOK) each way, depending on traffic.

-And finally, walking is always a great idea early in your trip as it helps you get the lay of the land and find good restaurants, grocery stores etc.
+And finally, walking is always a great idea early in your trip to Norway as it helps you get the lay of the land and find good restaurants, grocery stores etc.

 We used a 24-hour Oslo Pass and saved $42 USD in admission and transportation costs.
 For full details on how we saved money in Oslo, see our review of the Oslo Pass.

-Despite Norway being one of the most expensive countries in the world to visit, we actually spent less per day on food in Norway (~$40USD/day) than we did in Italy (~45USD/day).
+Despite Norway being one of the most expensive countries in the world to visit, we actually spent less per day on food in Norway (~$40USD/day) than we did traveling to Italy (~45USD/day).

-Buying groceries and cooking our own meals in our Airbnb rentals really helped us travel to Norway on a budget.
+Buying groceries and cooking our own meals in our vacation home rentals really helped us travel to Norway on a budget.

-Airbnb rentals are an excellent accommodation option for traveling families.
-We love to rent Airbnbs as:
+Vacation home rentals (like Airbnb and VRBO) are an excellent accommodation option for traveling families.
+We love to rent vacation homes as:

 - Kids can have their own bedrooms – giving you some privacy at night and the kids a better sleep than they’d get at a hotel.